how to plan

 Goggles or sunglasses to protect your eyes.

 Warm base layers, such as those made of merino wool or polyester.
-Cotton isn't advised since it doesn't wick water
+We do not recommend cotton clothing since it doesn't wick water.

 Thin, non-ribbed socks.
 Ski and snowboard boots are tight, so you want thin socks to ensure maximum comfort.
-Forget the big, fluffy warm socks.
-They'll actually make your feet colder.
+Forget the big, fluffy socks.
+They will actually make your feet colder.

 Head Gear.
-Helmets are always advised, but if you don't have a helmet, pack a hat and consider investing in a balaclava.
+Using a helmet is always recommended, but if you don't have one, pack a hat and consider investing in a balaclava.
 Helmets are available for rent in our ski shop.

 Outerwear.
-Wear a weather-and wind-resistant jacket and pants.
-Nylon is typically best, and you don't have to spend a fortune.
-You can wear a thin, non-insulated top layer if you wear ample base- and mid-layers.
+Wear a water and wind-resistant jacket and pants.
+Nylon is typically the best choice, and you don't have to spend a fortune.
+You can wear a thin, non-insulated top layer if you wear ample base and mid-layers.
 Or, any insulated coat and pants will work.

 Sunscreen & SPF Lipbalm.
 Be sure to slather on the sunscreen, especially on your face and neck, and bring extra with you to the mountain.